tranSMART-Foundation/abondoned-transmart-docker/README.md

-To use this docker image, install [docker](https://www.docker.com/) on the target host, obtain the [zip file](https://github.com/tranSMART-Foundation/transmart-docker/archive/master.zip) of this repository, expand it in the directory of your choice, start the docker shell, change directory to that directory, and type the
+To use this docker image, install [docker](https://www.docker.com/) on the target host, obtain the [zip file](https://github.com/tranSMART-Foundation/transmart-docker/archive/master.zip) of this repository, expand it in the directory of your choice, start the docker shell, change directory to that directory, and type 'make run' to run the docker VM for this image.

+Useful commands
+* make build - just build the image
+* docker images - shows all the build images
+* docker ps - shows the running VM containers
+*